garywiz/chaperone/_sources/ref/config-service.txt

    and is ignored for other types:

    For `oneshot` services:
-      Chaperone assumes that a oneshot service is only started once it completes its task succesfully, and therefore waits ``process_timeout`` seconds before allowing dependent services ot start.
+      Chaperone assumes that a oneshot service is only started once it completes its task successfully, and therefore waits ``process_timeout`` seconds before allowing dependent services ot start.
 For oneshot services the default process timeout is *60 seconds*.